SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/document-template-defaults.md

 5. Check **Unique** if you want the counter values in the **Our Ref**. field to be unique.
 Useful when SuperOffice CRM users allocate values themselves.

-6. Check **Allow blank** if you want an empty counter field to be a permitted value.
+6. Check **Allow blank** to permit empty counter fields.
 Useful when the counter values must be unique.
 If **Allow blank** is checked, this means that the requirement for unique values does not apply to empty fields.

 7. Check **Read only** if you do not want SuperOffice CRM users to type values into the **Our Ref.** field themselves.

-8. Check **Allocate** if you want to use the automatic counter function, so that the system enters values in the **Our Ref.** field for you.
+8. Check **Allocate** to use the automatic counter function, so that the system enters values in the **Our Ref.** field for you.

     [See the results of different combinations of these values][1].